SlumberDemon/meji/Discovery.md

 ## Welcome to Meji

-If you haven't plaved sudoko before learn how to play [here](https://sudoku.com/how-to-play/sudoku-rules-for-complete-beginners/)
+If you haven't played sudoko before learn how to play [here](https://sudoku.com/how-to-play/sudoku-rules-for-complete-beginners/)

 ### Twists